 Building Connections and Capacity

 VONNE is the lead body for the North East and North Cumbria ICB’s Healthy Communities and Social Prescribing Workstream, managing the delivery plan for this funding.
-Our Infrastructure Investment Programme is supporting place-based investment in VCSE infrastructure to facilitate better connections, collaboration and delivery in terms of social prescribing.
+Our Infrastructure Investment Programme is supporting place-based investment in VCSE infrastructure to enable better connections, collaboration and delivery in terms of social prescribing.

 Collaboration, sharing and learning will be key to the programme’s success.
 VONNE brings together local delivery partners at our six-monthly Stakeholder Group.